openvinotoolkit/openvino/src/bindings/python/docs/code_examples.md

 ```

 ### Extending of existing API (sub)modules
 But how to extend existing API?
-Let's navigate to `openvino/src/bindings/python/src/openvino` and add something to project helpers.
+Let's navigate to [main bindings folder](./../src/openvino/) and add something to project helpers.
 Create new directory and fill it's contents:

 ```
 openvino/